5 Steps to Start Your Family History

 I've sent Family Group Sheets out to family members before and asked them to complete them and send them back in the stamped self addressed envelope that I sent them (remember the bigger the envelope, the less creases in what gets returned).
 I've had a great response and now is the perfect time for you to have a go.

-It's easy to get distracted when you start researching so making a plan before you start can really help to keep you focused.
+It's easy to get distracted and go down rabbit holes when you start researching, so making a plan before you start can really help to keep you focused.

 I use a Research Planner to plan what I want to research and keep track of what I have researched (there's nothing worse than buying a certificate twice).